Galindo4007/try2/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/connecting.md

 rapid enough to prevent an application running out of connections.

-It is possible to stop these warning messages from being logged, by restricting the log `org.apache.hadoop.fs.s3a.connection.leaks` to only log at `ERROR` or above.
+It is possible to stop these warning messages from being logged, by restricting the log `org.apache.hadoop.fs.resource.leaks` to only log at `ERROR` or above.
+This will also disable error logging for all other resources whose leakes are tracked.

 ```properties